wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 If you miss it, you miss the entire thing.
 If you do not, the silence of the mind will dissolve and absorb all else.

-Your difficulty lies in your wanting reality and beïng afraid of it at the same time.
+Your difficulty lies in your wanting reality and being afraid of it at the same time.
 You are afraid of it because you do not know it.
 The familiar things are known; you feel secure with them.
 The unknown is uncertain and therefore dangerous.